ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/quesodipesto/conflucheck](https://github.com/quesodipesto/conflucheck) :  ![starts](https://img.shields.io/github/stars/quesodipesto/conflucheck.svg) ![forks](https://img.shields.io/github/forks/quesodipesto/conflucheck.svg)

 ## CVE-2021-25837
- Cosmos Network Ethermint &lt;= v0.4.0 is affected by cache lifecycle inconsistency in the EVM module.
+ Cosmos Network Ethermint = v0.4.0 is affected by cache lifecycle inconsistency in the EVM module.
 Due to the inconsistency between the Storage caching cycle and the Tx processing cycle, Storage changes caused by a failed transaction are improperly reserved in memory.
-Although the bad storage cache data will be discarded at EndBlock, it is still valid in the current block, which enables many possible attacks such as an &quot;arbitrary mint token&quot;.
+Although the bad storage cache data will be discarded at EndBlock, it is still valid in the current block, which enables many possible attacks such as an "arbitrary mint token".

 - [https://github.com/iczc/Ethermint-CVE-2021-25837](https://github.com/iczc/Ethermint-CVE-2021-25837) :  ![starts](https://img.shields.io/github/stars/iczc/Ethermint-CVE-2021-25837.svg) ![forks](https://img.shields.io/github/forks/iczc/Ethermint-CVE-2021-25837.svg)

 ## CVE-2021-25804
- A NULL-pointer dereference in &quot;Open&quot; in avi.c of VideoLAN VLC Media Player 3.0.11 can a denial of service (DOS) in the application.
+ A NULL-pointer dereference in "Open" in avi.c of VideoLAN VLC Media Player 3.0.11 can a denial of service (DOS) in the application.